Recreational Trails & Cycling

-Recreational trails are a key part of Richmond's parks and open space network.
-They link places and spaces, encourage people to be physically active and help reduce the dependence on cars.
+Recreational trails are a key part of Richmond's parks and open space network linking places and spaces and encouraging people to be physically active and less dependent on cars.

 Find Your Path to Active Living

-Find your path to better health and active living.
-Walk, run or cycle along any trail and take in the scenic beauty that surrounds our city.
-With over 50 km of trails, you can spend countless hours exploring new sights.
+Find the path to better health and active living by walking, running or cycling along any trail taking in the scenic beauty that surrounds Richmond.
+With over 50 km of trails, spend countless hours exploring new sights.

 Choose an Adventure

-There is a new adventure on every recreational trail: heritage sites that take you back to the serenity of time long past; birds, flora and fauna, and other wildlife that share our foreshore environments; our agricultural community and our fishing fleet.
+There is a new adventure on every recreational trail: heritage sites that offers serenity of time long past; birds, flora and fauna, and other wildlife that share the foreshore environments including the agricultural community and the fishing fleet.

 The Richmond Museum and the Richmond Nature Park Society each offer a number of interpretive tours or sites along the Richmond recreational trails.
-For more information call the Museum at 604-231-6457 or the Nature Park at 604-718-6188.
+Call the Richmond Museum at 604-231-6457 or the Richmond Nature Park at 604-238-6188 for more information.